(Please also look at the tab 'Keeping your child safe' under the heading Key Information)

 Sexual harm – when a child is influenced or forced to take part in a sexual act or made to look at inappropriate images

-Neglect – when a child’s needs are not being met, e.g. poor diet, poor hygiene, being left alone, not attending appointments
+Neglect – when a child’s needs are not being met, e.g. poor diet, lack of food, poor hygiene, being left alone, not attending appointments

 You must inform the Designated Safeguarding Lead if you become concerned about: